secf4ult/apple-music-cli/README.md

 amc [func]

 func:
-- play
+- play: resume the music
-- pause
+- pause: pause the music
-- p: toggle between play or pause
+- p: resume or pause
+- list [PATTERN]: list playlists and filter it if PATTERN is provided